-It can seem like we are battling and swimming against strong emotional currents when we are in conflict with our partner.
+It can seem like we are battling and swimming against strong emotional currents when we are in conflict with our beloved.
 These aren’t the day-to-day flashes of anger or hurt.
 I am talking about the giant waves of bad feelings that completely flatten you and take any rational thought with them.
 This is how it usually goes:-

 a) You are in the middle of an argument or disagreement;